-At the time of this update it’s still too soon to say but you can book a place on Spring 2021 knowing you will get your deposit back in full if it can’t happen.
+Current travel restrictions there and in the UK need to end to make tours viable.
+At the time of this update it’s still too soon to say, but you can book a place knowing you will get your deposit back in full if the tour can’t happen.

 1. What am I paying for exactly?

-All food (including bottled water), fuel and own room in Morocco for seven days and six nights, plus guiding and support for whatever problems may occur.
+All food (including bottled water), fuel in Morocco for seven days and six nights, plus guiding and support for whatever problems may occur.

 2. What is not included?